NicoleBIA/Superstore-BI-Analytics/About_Nicole/Getting_to_Know_Nicole.md

 - Doctoral Studies in Industrial Organizational Psychology - Walden University

 I completed five years of doctoral-level study in Industrial-Organizational Psychology, with focus on strategic decision-making, international business, organizational behavior, and applied human insight.
- > While I didn’t complete the doctoral program for personal reasons, I’m incredibly grateful for the depth of learning I gained during those five years.
-It built a strong foundation I still draw from today—especially in areas like quantitative and qualitative analysis, consumer psychology, and behavioral economics.